Stage III (3) Lung Cancer

 What Is Stage III (3) Lung Cancer?

-Most lung cancers are diagnosed at stage III (3).
+Most lung cancers are diagnosed at stage III Lung Cancer (3).
 In stage 1 and stage 2, most symptoms are unnoticeable or are mistaken for other illnesses.
 Early testing is integral to catching the disease when it’s most curable.
 Tumors at stage III can still be treatable, depending on several factors.
-These include the patient’s outlook and overall health, which will determine what treatment plan the doctor recommends.
+These include the patient’s outlook and overall health, which will determine what treatment plan the doctor recommends and life expectancy.

 Approximately 40 percent of lung cancer diagnoses are made in more advanced stages (such as stages 3 or 4).
 When lung cancer has approached the third stage, it’s moved from the lungs to other nearby tissues, organs, or lymph nodes.
 Common symptoms at this level include: